 An important part of self-love is hearing the whispers before they become screams.
 And even though I know this, I still sometimes bat those whispers away like annoying mosquitoes.
 Because my self-communications are inconvenient.
 Because what I’m saying to myself isn’t what I want to hear.

-So, I’m going to take this opportunity to be kind.
-This self-pushing-run-myself-into-the-ground thing is something I’ve been slowly working on for years.
+So I’m going to take this opportunity to be kind.
+This push-and-push-and-run-myself-into-the-ground thing is something I’ve been slowly working on for years.
 Now, I have an opportunity to take one small step to heal this pattern.
 So I am.

 I want this book to be helpful, beautiful, and insightful.
 That’s my goal.
 And, as a creative person, I can sit down every day to work on it, but beyond that, it’s really out of my control.
 So why am I trying to control it?